-The Training Monitor is responsible for scheduling the monthly training sessions for all EOD personnel and any additional training that Andersen EOD require, to include HAZWOPER.
+The Training Monitor is responsible for scheduling the monthly training sessions for all EOD personnel and any additional training that Andersen EOD require.
 The Training Monitor ensures all required training is completed by the Andersen AFB EOD flight.
 He accomplishes this by tracking the training in a computer database.